 Protein: 27 g

-Berries, and a blast of them no less — oh, the marketing magic of superfood buzzwords.
-Aside from the glaring lack of fiber, the PowerBar Fruit Smoothie bar has more calories and more than double the sugar of our model candy bar.
+Aside from the glaring lack of fiber, this PowerBar energy bar has more calories and double the sugar of our model candy bar.
 The first ingredient is evaporated cane juice syrup, followed elsewhere on the list by sugar, fruit juice concentrate, dextrose, and fructose (read: sugar, sugar, sugar and sugar).
 The protein source is soy.
-Not to mention that there isn’t a single berry listed in the ingredients.
-How does that qualify as a blast?
+At least there is actual peanut butter in there.

 This isn't the most offensive bar of the bunch, but just be warned: More calories than the candy bar, more sugar, and half the fiber.

 Sugars: 22 g

 Fiber: 2 g